laurenperez/SEIR-Flex-2.22.22-Sasquatch/src/course-materials/react-fundamentals/week-10/day-3/labs/react-weather-forecast.md

 **Creating The Data**

-1. Create a new file called `weatherData.js` that contain an array of five objects with the following properties: `img`,`conditions`,`time`.
+1. Create a new file called `weatherData.js` that contains an array of five objects with the following properties: `img`,`conditions`,`time`.
-1. Populate the objects based on the values from those same elements in the HTML
+1. Populate the objects with the values from the placeholder elements in the HTML
 1. Import into `App.js`
 1. Console.log the file to confirm that it has been imported